allenta/zabbix-template-for-varnish-cache/README.rst

         [-D release='trunk'] \
         --extension=extensions.zabbix.ZabbixExtension --strict -o template.xml template-app-varnish-cache.j2

 4. Link hosts to the template.
-Beware you must set a value for the ``{$VARNISH_CACHE.LOCATIONS}`` macro (comma-delimited list of Varnish Cache Plus instance names).
-Usually you should leave its value blank when running a single Varnish Cache Plus instance per server.
+Beware you must set a value for the ``{$VARNISH_CACHE.LOCATIONS}`` macro (comma-delimited list of Varnish Enterprise instance names).
+Usually you should leave its value blank when running a single Varnish Enterprise instance per server.
 Additional macros and contexts are available for further customizations.

+Please note that **this template + script are exclusively intended for Varnish Enterprise instances**.
+It does not require many changes to work with Varnish Cache, but it will not work out of the box, especially if not using version 6.0 LTS: different `varnishstat` and `varnishadm` outputs, different sets of metrics, etc.